Incontinence Protection for Furniture and Cars

 If heavier leaks happen often, consider adding another layer (or two) of waterproof pads either above or below the water-resistant cover, like these:

 You might also want to keep a couple of extra chair pads on hand.
-It’s easy to throw them on any unprotected surfaces just in case your older adult wants to sit somewhere different.
+It’s easy to throw them on any unprotected surfaces, just in case your older adult wants to sit somewhere different.

-Incontinence protectors for wheelchairs or chairs
+Incontinence Protection for Wheelchairs or Chairs

 For wheelchairs or other chairs, add a waterproof pad to the seat.
 Buy two to double up for added protection or get more to cover all their favorite seats.